From 16 to Deja Vu: The Men's Football Tournament at the 2008 Olympics

 Four European Nations, Zero Medals

-The Netherlands won its first Olympic game since July 26, 1948, and its reward was a quarter-final against Argentina.
-In the senior level, these two nations often fight valiantly, and it was no exception in the Olympics.
+At the senior level, these two nations often fight bravely, and it was no exception in the Olympics.
 However, the Netherlands came up short in extra time as Argentina won 2-1.

 Brazil Left to Rue with Argentina Deja Vu